cravxx/hydrus.js/README.md

     npm test

-   and supply a Access key when prompted
+   and supply an Access key when prompted